Attintivaripalem

-Attintivaripalem is a village and is part of Voletivaripalem mandal and Kandukur taluk in Prakasam district in the Indian state of Andhra Pradesh.
+Attintivaripalem is a small hamlet of Nekunam Puram K. Khandrika revenue village.
+It is a part of Voletivaripalem mandal in Prakasam district in the Indian state of Andhra Pradesh.

 Demographics

 Attintivaripalem (Nekunampuram) had a population of approximately 1,584.
 Males constitute 55% of the population and females 45%.
 Attintivaripalem has an average literacy rate of 70%, higher than the national average of 59.5%: male literacy is 72%, and female literacy is 55%.